odan/slim4-skeleton/docs/security.md

 To set up the users, copy the example file from `config/env.example.php` to `config/env.php` and change the user credentials as desired.
 Read more: [Installation](installation.md)

+Please note that the API credentials are not the same as the users in the example "users" database table.

 **Read more:**

 * [Swagger - Basic authentication](https://swagger.io/docs/specification/authentication/basic-authentication/)